What are Advanced Persistent Threats?

 Flashpoint found that the domains of multiple Russian-language illicit communities were seized by Department K, a division of the Ministry of Internal Affairs of the Russian Federation.
 Threat actors have long theorized that various cybercrime communities and groups have already been taken over by Russian law enforcement.

-Russian cybercriminals have long dominated the threat landscape—aided by the Russian government who usually turns a blind eye to their dealings as long as their attacks target organizations outside of the country.
+Russian cybercriminals have long dominated the threat landscape.
+This is because of the Russian government, who usually turns a blind eye to their dealings.

 Far before the Russian-Ukraine war, Ukrainian officials believed that they had already experienced multiple cyberattacks led by Russian APT groups.
 Although Russia has not officially claimed responsibility, Britain’s cybersecurity agency, the NCSC linked those attacks to Russia’s GRU military intelligence.

 Olympic events have a long history of attracting cyber attacks, and Pyeongchang 2018 is no exception.
-Weeks leading up to the event, the Russian APT group “Fancy Bear” leaked emails and documents from Olympic-related agencies regarding anti-doping violations in an attempt to inflict reputational damage to participating countries.
+The Russian APT group “Fancy Bear” leaked emails and documents from Olympic-related agencies regarding anti-doping violations.

 China: CISA advisories and ties to the Chinese People’s Liberation Army